Tech-Matrix/Auto-Form-Filler/README.md

 Th user can choose how many questions or which questions to fill and the form can be submitted anytime on the user's command.

 # Working of the AUTO FORM FILLER
-The form filler currently works with 3 pyhton libraries :
+The form filler currently works with 3 python libraries :
 1) selenium: it automates the web-browser, the filling of answers to the respective questions and submission of the form.
 2) requests: it gets the complete contents and information of the site(form in this case).
 3) BeautifulSoup: used for scraping the website and acquring the contents of the form.